venkain/devops-infra/README.md

 For the sake of simplicity, several Terraform community modules were used in this project.
 They should be forked for usage in a real production environment.

 ## Known Issues
-* Security group rule "allow_internal" is not created on every `terraform apply`.
 * SNS topic creation with **email** protocol is unsupported according to the [documentation](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html).
 * SSH key pair generation is also unsupported.
-* The lack of own domain did not allow me to set up a proper Route 53-based domain record and SSL certificate.
+* The lack of own domain did not allow me to test the Route 53-based domain record and SSL certificate properly.
 * Application logging and monitoring were considered but dropped as being out of scope.
+* SSH keys are added to the existing user *ubuntu*.
 ## Deployment

 1. Pull from Github: